New non-arithmetic complex hyperbolic lattices II: Commensurability relations

 Among the non-cocompact lattices we constructed, there are three pairs of non-arithmetic lattices with the same rough commensurability invariants; the following result shows that these pairs are actually in different commensurability classes. \begin{prop} \begin{enumerate} \item[(1)] The groups ${\mathcal S}(3,\sigma_1)$ and ${\mathcal S}(6,\sigma_1)$ are not commensurable. \item[(2)] The groups ${\mathcal S}(4,\sigma_5)$ and ${\mathcal T}(4,{\bf S}_2)$ are not commensurable. \item[(3)] The groups $\Gamma(6,1/6)$ and ${\mathcal T}(4,{\bf E}_2)$ are not commensurable. \end{enumerate} \end{prop}

 Our proof of Proposition~\ref{prop:non-comm-cusped} relies on studying the cusps of the groups ${\mathcal S}(3,\sigma_1)$, ${\mathcal S}(4,\sigma_5)$ and $\Gamma(6,1/6)$.
-An alternative proof of part~(3) follows from work of Kappes and M\"oller \cite{kappesmoller}, because of Proposition~\ref{prop:t4E2mostow}. \begin{prop} The group $\T(4,{\bf E_2})$ is (conjugate to) a subgroup of index 3 in the Deligne-Mostow group $\Gamma_{\mu,\Sigma}$ for $\mu=(3,3,5,6,7)/12$, $\Sigma=\Z_2$ \end{prop} \begin{pf} This requires a few basic facts from~\cite{delignemostow}, see also~\cite{mostowihes} and~\cite{thurstonshapes}.
-Let $\Gamma_{\mu,\Sigma}$ be the hypergeometric monodromy group for $\mu=(3,3,5,6,7)/12$, $\Sigma=\Z_2$.
-It is the image of a partially impure spherical braid group on 5 strands $G\subset B_5$ (each strand in the braid is required to return to its original position, except for the strands 1 and 2, which are allowed to switch) under the hypergeometric monodromy representation $\rho=\rho_{\mu,\Sigma}:G\rightarrow \pu(2,1)$.
+An alternative proof of part~(3) follows from work of Kappes and M\"oller \cite{kappesmoller}, because of Proposition~\ref{prop:t4E2mostow}. \begin{prop} The group $\T(4,{\bf E_2})$ is (conjugate to) a subgroup of index 3 in the Deligne-Mostow group $\Gamma_{\mu,\Sigma}$ for $\mu=(3,3,5,6,7)/12$, $\Sigma=\Z_2$ \end{prop} \begin{pf} A presentation for Deligne-Mostow groups without three-fold symmetry is given by Pasquinelli in \cite{Pasquinelli2}.
+The group $\Gamma_{\mu,\Sigma}$ is $(3,4,4)$ in her notation.
+The most convenient presentation is the alternative one given at the end of Section 4.1 of \cite{Pasquinelli2}, which for this group is